Build Ideal Customer Profile Like a Pro Even If You’re Not [3 Templates]

 But she has buyer personas ready.

 So, whether an Ideal Customer Profile development is worth that time and money?
 What ICP is, and why the buyer persona isn’t enough to develop and sell products today?
-The best experts in marketing and Dashly PMMs, Marketers, Sales shared their experience on these questions in the article.
+The best experts in marketing and Dashly chatbot platform PMMs, Marketers, Sales shared their experience on these questions in the article.

 Let’s dive in!